-Here’s a simple chart to give an overview of the classes and I’ve included some additional detail below.
+Here’s a simple chart to give an overview of the classes:

-Diagnostic & Preventative: For many people, the majority of visits to the dentist will fall under the category of diagnostic & preventative, so let’s go over that first.
-Diagnostic & preventative covers many of the services a person receives during a routine visit to the dentist.
-Exams and cleanings are almost always included in diagnostic & preventative, and basic x-rays usually fall into this category as well.
-In many plans, sealants and fluoride treatment for children under age 14 are also considered diagnostic & preventative.
+Diagnostic & Preventative: For many people, the majority of visits to the dentist will fall under the category of diagnostic and preventative.
+Diagnostic and preventative covers many of the services a person receives during a routine visit to the dentist.
+Exams and cleanings are almost always included, and basic X-rays usually fall into this category as well.
+In many plans, sealants and fluoride treatment for children under age 14 are also considered diagnostic and preventative.
 If most of your visits to the dentist involve some combination of these services, you’re in luck.
-Diagnostic & preventative is typically covered at 100%, and often does not require the deductible to be met (but read the fine print!).
+Diagnostic and preventative is typically covered at 100% and often does not require the deductible to be met (but read the fine print!).

-Basic Services: If you’ve ever seen a dentist for anything other than a routine cleaning and check-up, chances are you’ve received some form of basic service.
-Services such as fillings, basic gum disease treatment, extractions and sometimes root canals are typically included under basic services.
+Basic Services: If you’ve ever seen a dentist for anything other than a routine cleaning and checkup, chances are you’ve received some form of basic service.
+Examples include fillings, basic gum disease treatment, and extractions; root canals are sometimes included under basic services.
 If you anticipate needing coverage for basic services, we have good news!
-Basic services are usually covered at 80 or even 90%, meaning a member could pay as little as 10% of the cost.
+Basic services are usually covered at 80% or even 90% with Beam, meaning a member could pay as little as 10% of the cost.

 Major services: This service level covers more complicated procedures, such as complex oral surgeries, dentures, implants, and crowns.
 Coverage for major services is typically more limited, but if major services are a priority, you can find a dental plan with coverage at up to 60%.

 Orthodontics: If you had braces as a teenager or are the parent of a teen with braces, this category is probably (too) familiar to you.
-Ortho refers to braces associated treatments, and when it is included, is typically covered at 50%.
-The caveat here is that ortho often includes an age limit of 19, meaning that people over 19 years old are not eligible for orthodontic coverage.
+Ortho refers to braces and associated treatments and, when it is included, is typically covered at 50%.
+The caveat here is that ortho often includes an age limit of 19, meaning that people older than that are not eligible for orthodontic coverage.

-Side note: you might see the procedures listed above described in more official-sounding terms like endodontics, periodontics, and prosthodontics.
-No need to get confused - endodontics most commonly refers to root canals, periodontics refers to treatment of the gums, and prosthodontics refers to dentures and implants.
+Side note: You might see the procedures listed above described in terms like endodontics, periodontics, and prosthodontics.
+No need to get confused — endodontics most commonly refers to root canals, periodontics refers to treatment of the gums, and prosthodontics refers to dentures and implants.
 As for orthodontics, well, we trust you know what that is.